 Serrated Tussock (Nasella trichotoma), another Weed of National Significance, is considered a less immediate (although still considerable) threat which will likely require future management.
 This species is another extremely unpalatable and low fodder-value weed, which can form dense monocultures, particularly in degraded or disturbed areas.
-Serrated Tussock was not recorded within the Project site at the time of survey, however a number (>50) plants were located approximately 300 metres east of the Project.
+Serrated Tussock was not recorded within the Project site at the time of survey.
 In addition to the above, the three species of woody weeds (Sweet Briar, Blackberry and Hawthorn) have the potential to form dense stands and once formed, these stands can be difficult and costly to remove.